llSourcell/logistic_regression/README.md

 # Sentiment Analysis with Logistic Regression

+## Overview

+This is the code for [this](https://youtu.be/H6ii7NFdDeg) video on Youtube by Siraj Raval.

 This repository contains a [jupyter][jupyter] notebook and the necessary data to implement sentiment analysis of tweets using Logistic Regression.
 Please open the notebook for more information.